vosalt/sharepoint_search/README.md

 I am but a humble newcomer to PowerShell.

-I run Linux as base, so everything works with PowerShell 7, but I assume it would work just fine with 5 as well.
+I run Linux as a base, so everything works with PowerShell 7, but I assume it would work just fine with 5 as well.